FatemaKhalid/Repos-Diva/README.md

 # RepoDiva

-A small webapp that will list the most starred Github repos that were created in the last 30 days with the framework Angular.
+A small webapp that lists the most starred Github repos that were created in the last 30 days with the framework Angular.

 ## To run the project